Course Title and Description |

 Digital Storytelling: My Past, Present, and Future

 Students will learn to use digital storytelling tools and techniques to explore, understand, and tell personal stories, as well as the art of storytelling, the importance of family and personal history, and the opportunities technology provides in telling stories today.
 We'll begin with an introduction to early storytelling methods such as oral histories, moving on to other non-digital tools such as written books and dance.
 During the second week, students will learn about digital storytelling tools and techniques such as digital photographs, audio, and video documentation.
-As the final project, students will create a digital genealogy project from the perspective of their early adolescent selves, selecting a digital storytelling technique to create and merge their stories and work.
+As the final project, students will create a digital genealogy project, selecting a digital storytelling technique to create and merge their stories and work.
 These projects will use historic family, personal, and institutional records such as maps, photographs, letters, and audio and video recordings.
-Instructor: Itza Carbajal
+Instructor: Sydney Ying-Tung Lin

 |